 The calendar also features images of twelve artwork selected from the 2016 AFC Exhibit and virtual show.
 Many of which will be on display in the exhibit at the 2016 AFC Festival.

 Other artists in the calendar include:

 Several of the original artworks in the calendar will be on display and available for purchase with 40% of the proceeds supporting AFC and conservation organizations around the world.

-The AFC 2016 Environmental Calendar is perfect for keeping track of all international public and important environmental-themed dates.
+The AFC 2017 Environmental Calendar is perfect for keeping track of all international public and important environmental-themed dates.
 Each month is represented by a select work from this year's Art of Conservation Exhibit.
-Proceeds from the 2016 AFC Calendar supports Artists for Conservation and a portion of each sale of each calendar supports the Wildlife Conservation Society and their mission to conserve wildlife and wild places worldwide.
+Proceeds from the 2017 AFC Calendar supports Artists for Conservation's Youth Education programming.

 Artists for Conservation

 Artists for Conservation (AFC) is the world's leading group of artists supporting the environment.
 Founded in 1997, the non-profit organization comprises a membership of 500 of the world's most gifted nature artists from 27 countries, across five continents.
 Dedicated to nurture, promote and leverage its world-class community of artists in support of our natural world, AFC drives its mission through three key programs: Art & Environmental Education; Field Work & Research; and Artist Development.
 The Artists for Conservation Festival is AFC's annual flagship initiative to showcase, support and further these programs.
 For more information, visit http://www.artistsforconservation.org.